DUI Pleas in Pennsylvania

 There are many other criminal offenses that you might be able to plead guilty to in place of the driving under the influence charge.
 One possibility is reckless driving.
 The consequences of this charge are much less than that required for a driving under the influence conviction.
 Another possibility is speeding.
 The repercussions of a speeding violation are minor compared to what is required in a DUI case.
 If you have no previous driving under the influence convictions and no prior criminal history, and if the evidence against you is weak, you could have your DUI charge reduced to a traffic infraction.
 This would allow you to keep your criminal record clean because a traffic infraction is not a criminal offense.
 Typically, the only consequence you would have would be to pay a fine and court costs.
 Any of these things could be possible for you, depending on the specifics of your case.

 Have you been charged with Driving Under the Influence?
 Are you looking for a plea bargain?
 Then you will need a criminal defense attorney experienced in handling DUI cases and plea bargains.
 The Logue Criminal Defense team has attorneys with hundreds of DUI cases under their belts, many of them pled out instead of having gone to trial.
-Logue Law has offices in Pittsburgh, PA, West Virginia, and Ohio.
+Logue Law Group has offices in Pittsburgh, PA, West Virginia, and Ohio.
 Call today to schedule a free initial consultation.
 1-844-PITT-DUI or (412) 389-0805, or contact us online.
 Available 24 hours a day, 7 days a week.
 Someone will always answer.